jay-euints/biont-docs-temp/getting-started.md

 **"The 3D world is blank"**
 Try a hard refresh.
 If it's still blank, check the browser console for WebGL errors.
 Some integrated GPUs struggle with the territory shader; reducing browser zoom often helps.

-## What next
+## What's Next?

-You're a biont owner.
+You are a biont owner.
 The system runs without you.
 Your biont will eventually be assigned work, attest if you're around, and earn OCT.
 You'll come back to a contract balance you didn't have to babysit.

 Subscribe to more types.
 Move your biont.
 Watch lineage form.
 Read the [FAQ](faq.md) for the long-tail questions, and the [Architecture](architecture.md) for the full picture.